VandalEvil/CapstoneProject/index.md

 The artifacts will be presented in their original submission form with a brief description of what it is and what it is trying to accomplish.
 Then I will discuss how the artifact was enhanced and how that enhancement ties into the core components and course objectives.

+Click this button to see my video code review and enhancement plan on YouTube:

 <button onclick="window.location.href='https://youtu.be/WTK707jGXt0?si=WSmDPDXzF01QVFbW';">Code Review</button>